SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops-exam-problems.md

 # Chapter 5.2 Loops - Exam Problems

-In the previous chapter we learned how to run a command block **more than once**.
+In the previous chapter, we learned how to run a command block **more than once**.
 That's why we implemented **`for` loop** and covered some of its main applications.
 Our task in the current chapter is to hone our knowledge by solving a couple of more complex problems with loops, which appear in exams.
-For some of them we’ll show detailed solved examples, while for others there’ll be tips only.
+For some of them, we’ll show detailed solved examples, while for others there’ll be tips only.
 Before we begin, we’ll recall the **`for` loop** construction:

 ![](/assets/chapter-5-2-images/00.For-construction-01.png)